fenghaitao/spec-kit/templates/tasks-template.md

 - ❌ **Ignoring test samples**: Not accessing python_test_samples_path from device examples
 - ❌ **Wrong source_type**: Using source_type="all" when specific type (dml/python/source) would be more appropriate
 - ✅ **Correct approach**: Execute MCP function/RAG search → Verify result → Access test samples → Document output → Mark complete

+**Simics Error Recovery Rules:**
+1. **If `build_simics_project` fails with syntax error**:
+   - Extract the syntax error keyword from the error message
+   - Call `perform_rag_query(query="Examples of [syntax_error_keyword] in Simics DML 1.4", source_type="dml")`
+   - Study the returned examples before attempting to fix the DML files
+   - Example: For "unknown attribute" error → query "Examples of unknown attribute in Simics DML 1.4"

+2. **If `run_simics_test` fails**:
+   - Extract the failure keyword from the test output
+   - Call `perform_rag_query(query="Example of [test_failure_keyword] in Simics Python tests", source_type="python")`
+   - Study the returned test examples before attempting to fix the tests
+   - Example: For "AttributeError" → query "Example of AttributeError in Simics Python tests"